Green Projects and Environmental Initiatives

 Raleigh has initiated a new effort to green several fire stations by installing rainwater harvesting systems and rain gardens.
 The City is partnering with Wake County to sponsor eleven project locations to receive a network of cisterns aimed at collecting rainwater.
 The goal of this program is to replace uses of our drinking water with the harvested rainwater collected in the cisterns.

 The R-Line is Downtown Raleigh's mode to connect employees, residents and visitors to retail, restaurants, entertainment venues and parking in the Central Business District.
-The service has its own distinct look and feel from regular CAT bus service.
+The service has its own distinct look and feel from regular GoRaleigh bus service.
 The green and blue colors of the hybrid buses emphasize its unique "green" attribute; they stand for blue air and green earth.Learn more about The R-Line

 Five Points Center for Active Adults and Buffaloe Road Aquatic Center Green Roofs